The-ITGirl/aws-learning-journal/ELB_ASG.md

 ## Section Overview

-This section focuses on high availability and scalability.
+This section focuses on **high availability** and **scalability** in AWS architectures.

 ## Takeaways

- - There are two types of scalability: vertical + horizontal scaling.
+* There are two types of scalability: **vertical scaling** and **horizontal scaling**.
- - Vertical scaling refers to sizing resources up/down. (commonly seen with databases/instances)
+* **Vertical scaling** refers to increasing or decreasing the resources of a single server (commonly seen with databases and EC2 instances).
- - Horizontal scaling refers to distributed systems.
-(Think of adding additional nodes)
+* **Horizontal scaling** refers to adding or removing servers in a distributed system (think adding additional nodes).
- - High Availability, increases reliability in case of failure.
+* **High availability** improves reliability by reducing downtime and eliminating single points of failure.

 ## Load Balancing
- - A load balancer is a set of servers that distribute traffic to our backend EC2 instances.
- - We can assign a single DNS point to our load balancer.
-Additionally, we can perform health checks against instances.

-## 4 Kinds of Managed Load Balancers
- - Classic load balancer - older generation.
-(HTTP/HTTPS/TCP/SSL)
- - Application load balancer - supports HTTP/HTTPS/WebSocket (layer 7)
- - Network load balancer - supports TCP/UDP protocol
- - Gateway load balancer - supports GENEVE protocol (layer 3)

-## Application Load Balancer
- - Load balances to multiple applications across machines (target groups)
- - Load balances to multiple applications on the same machine (containers)
- - Supports HTTP/ HTTPS/ Websocket
- - Supports redirects from HTTP to HTTPS.

-## Network Load Balancer
- - Forwards TCP & UDP traffic to instances.
- - High performance, handles millions of request per second.
- - Ultra low latency
- - NLB has one static IP per AZ.

-## Gateway Load Balancer
- - Load balancer that uses third party virtual appliances to inspect packets prior to routing to ec2 instances.
- - Packets can be sent through a firewall/IDS/IPS
- - Uses GENEVE protocol 6081
+A load balancer distributes incoming traffic across multiple backend EC2 instances.

+### Benefits

+* Improved availability and fault tolerance
+* A single DNS endpoint for clients
+* Health checks to route traffic only to healthy instances
+* Better application scalability

+## Four Types of AWS Managed Load Balancers

+### Classic Load Balancer (CLB)

+* Legacy load balancer
+* Supports HTTP, HTTPS, TCP, and SSL
+* Generally replaced by ALB and NLB for new deployments

+### Application Load Balancer (ALB)

+* Operates at **Layer 7 (Application Layer)**
+* Supports HTTP, HTTPS, and WebSocket traffic
+* Can route traffic based on hostnames, paths, headers, and query strings
+* Supports redirects from HTTP to HTTPS

+### Network Load Balancer (NLB)

+* Operates at **Layer 4 (Transport Layer)**
+* Supports TCP, UDP, and TLS traffic
+* Designed for extremely high performance
+* Handles millions of requests per second with ultra-low latency
+* Provides one static IP address per Availability Zone

+### Gateway Load Balancer (GWLB)

+* Operates at **Layer 3 / Layer 4**
+* Used to deploy, scale, and manage third-party virtual appliances
+* Commonly used with firewalls, IDS, and IPS solutions
+* Uses the **GENEVE protocol (port 6081)**

+## Application Load Balancer (ALB)

+* Load balances traffic across multiple applications running on different EC2 instances
+* Can load balance multiple applications running on the same server (containers)
+* Supports HTTP, HTTPS, and WebSocket protocols
+* Supports path-based and host-based routing
+* Supports redirects from HTTP to HTTPS

+## Network Load Balancer (NLB)

+* Forwards TCP, UDP, and TLS traffic to targets
+* Designed for high-performance workloads
+* Provides ultra-low latency
+* Can handle sudden and extreme traffic spikes
+* Provides one static IP address per Availability Zone

+## Gateway Load Balancer (GWLB)

+* Routes traffic through third-party virtual appliances before reaching backend resources
+* Commonly used for packet inspection and security enforcement
+* Integrates with firewalls, IDS, and IPS solutions
+* Uses the GENEVE protocol on port 6081

 ## Sticky Sessions

- - Stickiness allows client to be redirected to the same instance behind a load balancer.
+Sticky sessions (session affinity) ensure a client continues to communicate with the same backend instance behind a load balancer.

- - An ideal use case would be, when you want to ensure users don't lose their session data.
-However, it is worth noting this can bring imbalance to your instances.
- - "Cookies," is what makes stickiness possible; and they can be applied at the load balancer or target level.
+### Use Case

+* Maintaining user session data when session state is stored locally on an instance

+### Considerations

+* Can create uneven traffic distribution across instances
+* Relies on cookies generated by either the load balancer or the application

+## Quick Exam Reminders

+* **ALB = Layer 7 = HTTP/HTTPS/WebSocket**
+* **NLB = Layer 4 = TCP/UDP/TLS**
+* **GWLB = Security Appliances = GENEVE 6081**
+* **Stickiness = Same User → Same Instance**
+* **Horizontal Scaling = More Servers**
+* **Vertical Scaling = Bigger Server**